olatundeh/bamp-api-exercise/README.md

 ## Deliverables

-Please provide a gitlab hosted repository containing all files associated files.
+Please provide a gitlab hosted repository containing all files associated with your submission.

-Include in that repository a CANDIDATE_DOCUMENTATION.md which should contain:
+Include in that repository a `CANDIDATE_DOCUMENTATION.md` which should contain:
-1. All notes your took for performing the exercise
+1. Any notes your made preparing for the exercise
 1. Instructions for executing the submission
 1. Any notes about additional work that could be achieved had you had more time

+When complete, email the submission URL to julia.underwood@bamgsports.com.

 # The Exercise